ACE07-Sev/Quantum-Natural-Language-Processing-with-Lambeq/README.md

 QNLP_Depression.py is the file for creating the model and training it, QNLP_Depression is for extracting predictions from a pretrained model.
 The bc_data.txt files are the datasets and the pkl files are WebParser diagrams.
 The pkls should be commented and/or ignored for when using Spiders_Reader.

 model.lt is a pre-trained version of the model with %100 accuracy on the training set, %87 on the validation set and %76.9 on the test set.

+Warning : This model is under private use by author and may not be used for ANY Hackathons, Projects, etc. until October 2022.
+Kindly refrain from copying any segments of the code given the condition.
+Immense thanks and wish you all the best!